wp-plugins/graceful-pull-quotes/readme.txt

 = Workaround Regarding Buggy Browsers =

-There is a bug in the JavaScript rendering of certain less common browsers (including older versions of Safari) which causes it to misfire on the alternate text.
+There is a bug in the JavaScript rendering of certain less common browsers (including very old versions of Safari) which causes it to misfire on the alternate text.
 Assuming that some of your readers may use these browsers, you have two options:

 	A) Do the alternate text as described.
 Affected browsers will show the *actual* text in the span as though the alternate were not there.